 - 1st-3rd graders: Godly Play 2

 - 4th-5th graders: Grape Gang

-Beginning at 9:15 on Sunday mornings, Godly Play will gather in the Ann Walling Children’s Chapel; God Talks! and the Grape Gang will gather in the Youth Room; and Rite 13 will meet in the newly created library space (the rectors’ former office).
+Beginning at 9:15 on Sunday mornings, Godly Play will gather in the Ann Walling Children’s Chapel; God Talks! and the Youth Classes will gather in the Youth Rooms.

 Children’s Worship – Our Children’s Christian Formation is designed for, and open to, all children age 3 through 3rd grade.
 Each Sunday, Christian Formation begins at 9:15 a.m. with Children’s Worship in the Ann Walling Children’s Chapel.
 The worship liturgy is child-friendly including hymns, prayers, praise and scripture.
 The children are actively involved in the worship by serving as ushers, liturgists and acolytes.
 Worship lasts about 15 minutes after which the children break into age-appropriate Godly Play classes.

-Youth Ministries, grades 4-12 – In addition to the Sunday morning Christian Formation classes described above, the Youth of St. David’s get together for fun, service, and fellowship.
+Youth Ministries, grades 4-12 – In addition to the Sunday morning Christian Formation classes described above, the Youth of Saint David’s get together for fun, service, and fellowship.

 Sunday Youth Group – Youth in grades 7-12 meet on Sundays from 4:30 – 6:00 p.m. to chill out, play games, relax, and hear a message from one of the leaders, older youth, or special guest.
 It is the perfect space to invite your friends.